 “New rod?
 I thought you loved that Zaltz?”
-And yes, I do, but it was high time I upgraded to something a bit special, and that’s is exactly what I got.
-The quality in the Lunamis is outstanding I am more than pleased to spend that kind of money on this rod.
-To be fair, I would regard the Lunamis as a middle of the road compared to other lure rods that can retail for well over £700.
+And yes, I do, but it was high time I upgraded to something a bit special, and that’s exactly what I got.
+The quality of the Lunamis is outstanding I am more than pleased to spend that kind of money on this rod.
+To be fair, I would regard the Lunamis as a middle-of-the-road compared to other lure rods that can retail for well over £700.

 The first thing that struck me about the Shimano was the lightness of the rod.
 Generally, the more you pay for a lure rod, the lighter they are.
 But this masterpiece of a rod is no exception.
 I am generally over the moon with this investment.
 When surface lure fishing this is the ideal to have in your arsenal but we’ll get into that in a bit.